-Three white bowls of homemade kettle corn (sweet and salty popcorn)
+Three white bowls of homemade kettle corn (sweet and salty popcorn).

 This easy homemade kettle corn popcorn recipe is made with corn kernels, oil, butter, granulated sugar and salt.

-Clear glass bowls filled with popcorn kernels, oil and butter - ingredients for homemade kettle corn
+Clear glass bowls filled with popcorn kernels, oil and butter - ingredients for homemade kettle corn.

 Kettle corn is a delicious sweet and salty popcorn made by adding granulated sugar to the pan giving plain ol popcorn a lightly sweet and highly addictive candy coating.
 It’s perfect for movie night, the holidays, it screams of fall, festivals and fairs, and it’s really a great low-cal snack to make when you’re in the mood for something light and maybe a little sweet.